Azure/BatchSparkScoringPredictiveMaintenance/README.md

-# Deploying Python models on a Kubernetes Cluster for real-time scoring
+# Batch scoring of SPARK machine learning models

 ## Overview
+This scenario demonstrates the scoring of a SPARK machine learning model in batch mode on Azure Databricks.
+The model is constructed for a predictive maintenance scenario where we classify machine sensor readings into a periodic prediction of overall healthy and requiring maintenance for a series of machine components.
+The resulting supervised multi-class model scores batches of new observations through a regularly scheduled Azure Databricks notebook.

-This scenario shows how to deploy a Frequently Asked Questions (FAQ) matching model as a web service to provide predictions for user questions.
-For this scenario, “Input Data” in the architecture diagram refers to text strings containing the user questions to match with a list of FAQs.
-The scenario is designed for the Scikit-Learn machine learning library for Python but can be generalized to any scenario that uses Python models to make real-time predictions.
+For this scenario, “Input Data” in the architecture diagram refers to a set of five simulated data sets related to realistic machine operating conditions.
+The scenario is uses methods from the PySpark MLlib machine learning library but can be generalized to use any Python or R model hosted on Azure Databricks to make real-time predictions.

 ## Design